HenriqueNPinho/FEUP-LBAW/er.md

 ## A3: Information Architecture

-> Brief presentation of the artefact goals.
+>The main goals of this artefact are the following:

-`The main goals of this artefact are the following:`
+	>- Create a simple prototype for the user interface that includes key features (wireframes)
-	`- Create a simple prototype for the user interface that includes key features (wireframes)` `- Specify the manner in which the main pages relate to each other`
+	>- Specify the manner in which the main pages relate to each other

 ### 1. Sitemap